emerson-escolar/TDAPatents/README.md

 1. Install the scripts in your local python environment (or virtual environment).
 For this, installation of additional python modules is needed.

-   1. Download contents of the repository.
+   1. Download the repository either from [Releases](https://github.com/emerson-escolar/TDAPatents/releases) or by cloning this repository.

-       * Either from the [Releases](https://github.com/emerson-escolar/TDAPatents/releases) or

-       * By cloning this repository.
 If you cloned the repository, do not forget to do `git submodule init` and `git submodule update` to get the submodules.

    2. (Optional, but recommended) Set up a virtual environment.